ome/omero-documentation/omero/sysadmins/in-place-import.rst

 In addition to the ``--transfer`` option, a number of other advanced options have been added which may be useful for either tweaking import performance or dealing with complicated situations.
-However, like ``--transfer``, these options should be considered experimental and **may change in subsequent releases**.
 Comments and suggestions are very welcome.

 Checksums
 ^^^^^^^^^